-Which countries/territories are included in the CPI 2013 and why?
+3. Which countries/territories are included in the CPI 2014 and why?

 For a country/territory to be included in the ranking, it must be included in a minimum of three of the CPI's data sources.
 If a country is not featured in the ranking, then this is solely because of insufficient survey information and not an indication that corruption does not exist in the country.
-This year 177 countries and territories are included in the index.
-In 2012, it was 176.
-The CPI 2013 now includes South Sudan.
+This year 175 countries and territories are included in the index.
+In 2013, it was 177.
+Comparing to 2013 CPI, Brunei, Equatorial Guinea and Saint Lucia are not included in the 2014 CPI.
+Samoa is included in 2014 CPI but was not included in 2013 CPI.

-What are the data sources for the CPI?
+4. What are the data sources for the CPI?

-The 2013 CPI draws on data sources from independent institutions specialising in governance and business climate analysis.
-The sources of information used for the 2013 CPI are based on data gathered in the past 24 months.
+The 2014 CPI draws on data sources from independent institutions specialising in governance and business climate analysis.
+The sources of information used for the 2014 CPI are based on data gathered in the past 24 months.
 The CPI includes only sources that provide a score for a set of countries/territories and that measure perceptions of corruption in the public sector.
 Transparency International reviews the methodology of each data source in detail to ensure that the sources used meet Transparency International's quality standards.
 For a full list of the data sources, the type of respondents and the specific questions they ask, please see the CPI sources description document.

-What is the difference between a country/territory's rank and its score?
+5. What is the difference between a country/territory's rank and its score?